pumulo-mufalali/village_savings_group_vsla/README.md

-# 🏗️ UNDER CONSTRUCTION LOL
+## 🏗️ UNDER CONSTRUCTION LOL
 # Village Savings Group Digital Platform (VSLA MVP)

-A simple digital platform to help Village Savings and Loan Associations (VSLAs) track member contributions using both a mobile app and USSD interface.
+A digital platform to help Village Savings and Loan Associations (VSLAs) track member contributions using both a mobile app and USSD interface.
 This project aims to improve financial inclusion in African communities by digitizing informal savings groups.

 ---